 Q. What is a Midwife?

-A. Midwives are primary healthcare providers who provide prenatal, labour, birth, and post-partum care to healthy women and their newborns.
-Midwives are responsible for all aspects of prenatal care, provide clinical monitoring and support during labour, and take care of moms and newborns for up to 6 weeks following birth.
-The profession of midwifery is funded by the Ministry of Health and Long-term Care, and regulated by the College of Midwives of Ontario.
+A. Midwives are primary healthcare providers who provide prenatal, labour, birth, and postpartum care to healthy pregnant people and their newborns.
+Midwives are responsible for all aspects of prenatal care, provide clinical monitoring and support during labour, and take care of clients and newborns for up to 6 weeks following birth.

 Q .
 Do I need to pay for a midwifery services?

-A. No. Midwifery services are covered through the special branch of the Ministry of Health and Long Term Care, known as the Ontario Midwifery Program.
-Even women without OHIP coverage, have their midwifery services paid for through this program (this does not include fees for lab testing, ultrasound, consultants, or hospital stays).
+A. Midwifery services are covered through the special branch of the Ministry of Health and Long Term Care, known as the Ontario Midwifery Program.
+All residents of Ontario with or without OHIP coverage, have their midwifery services paid for through this program (this does not include hospital fees or some lab fees).

 Q. Do I have to have my baby at home if I have a midwife?

-A. No. Midwives offer you the choice of whether you would like to deliver your baby at home or in the hospital.
+A. No. For low-risk clients, midwives offer you the choice of whether you would like to deliver your baby at home or in the hospital.
 In Cambridge, about 20% of babies delivered by a midwife, are born at home, and 80% are born at Cambridge Memorial Hospital.
-Homebirths are only recommended for low-risk pregnancies.
-Please see our choice of birthplace page for more information on these options.
+Home births are only suitable for low-risk pregnancies.
+Please see our resources page for more information on these options.